Proverbs

 The way of a fool is right in his own eyes, but a wise man listens to advice.

-advice biblical
+biblical advice

 Affection is a bad advisor.